Short Story - The Hanging Day - Grant Eagar

 The sheriff glanced at his wife, and she shook her head.
 He said, “We all know who is going first.”

 Jacob was led up to the gallows by the deputy.
 “Sheriff, you have no sense of humor.
 You know I was just joking about having sex with your wife.”
-A noose was put over his head, a lever pulled, and the floor fell from below him.
+He gestured at Sarah.
+“She propositioned you, if your wife should be mad at anyone it should be her.”
+The Sheriff's wife just glared at him.
+A noose was put over his head.
+He yelled, “Ye haw!
+Riding cowgirls!”
+The deputy pulled a lever and the floor fell from below him.
 He thrashed and kicked then finally hung still swinging back and forth.
 This was accompanied by wild cheering and applause from the crowd.
 Sarah gasped and closed her eyes then opened them and regarded him and felt ill.
-Did he deserve this for cheating in a card game?
-There were also the charges of bigamy, stealing and kicking a dog that could not be overlooked.
+Did he deserve this for mistakenly killing an unarmed man?
+There were also the charges of bigamy, stealing, and kicking a dog that could not be overlooked.
 Even though Jacob was a degenerate it was painful to see him go.
-She however did deserve this fate; she had killed someone.
-She thought of her husband, and despite the doctor's best efforts John finally passed following two hours of suffering.
+She however did deserve this fate; she had killed John.
+She thought of her husband, and despite the doctor's best efforts, her husband had finally passed after two hours of suffering.

-After Jacob had been cut down and his body laid into a pine box coffin, Sarah was led up onto the stand and the noose slipped over her head.
+After Jacob had been cut down and his body laid into a pine box coffin, Sarah was led up onto the scaffolding and the noose slipped over her head.
 She offered a silent prayer, God, I know I deserve a good hanging, but it wasn’t my intention to kill John, just make him as miserable as I felt.
 I truly am sorry, well mostly there is a small amount of wicked joy in my heart.
 Please root that out of me.

-Before the deputy could cinch up the rope the town warning bell rang and off in the distance there could be seen one hundred Cheyenne warriors on horseback racing towards them.
+Before the deputy could synch up the rope the town warning bell rang and off in the distance there could be seen one hundred Cheyenne warriors on horseback racing towards them.
 The sheriff said, “Shit!
 We should’ve hung Akondo first; it appears his kin are here to intervene.
 Everyone, run for cover!
 He didn’t need to say this, the town’s folk had already scattered.

-The deputy kicked at the drop lever right before running off, and the floor only partially collapsed.
+The deputy kicked at the drop lever before running off, and the floor only partially collapsed.
 Sarah had one foot on the edge and the other dangling in space.
 God, is this your best effort to save my life?
 Well, you’re not doing a very good job of it.
 Finally, the trap door gave way and Sarah was hanging in space with one toe on the edge of the opening and the other kicking out in space with her arms tied behind her.
-Fortunately for her, the noose had not been cinched up.
+Fortunately for her, the noose had not been synched up.

 When the Cheyenne entered the town there was no one outside, just the two prisoners.
 The chief came forward and cuffed his son upside the head then cut the ropes that held his son’s hands.
 Sarah offered in a strangled voice, “You can’t leave me like this!
 Take me with you.
 I would make a fine squaw.
 I love the Cheyenne.
 At the very least cut me loose.”
-The chief spoke angrily to Akondo in his native tongue, and she interrupted them, “could you please cut me down first, then give your son the what for.”
+The chief spoke angrily to Akondo in his native tongue, and she interrupted them, “Could you please cut me down first, then give your son the what for.”

 “What good will that do?”